Our Team

 Annie Beatty, Western University

-Annie Beatty is currently a 1st -year Masters student in the School and Applied Child Psychology Program at Western University.
+Annie Beatty is currently a 2nd -year Masters student in the School and Applied Child Psychology Program at Western University.
 Her previous work at McMaster University and the Offord Centre for Child Studies has helped shape her research interests in promoting resilience in educational contexts by taking a systems approach to students' academic achievement.
-Annie’s experience working with at-risk families across Ontario strengthened her interest in inclusive education and intersectionality.
-At the forefront, is her belief that every child has the right to accessible and equitable education.

 Annie’s current research focuses on teacher-related factors associated with beliefs in inclusive education.
 Her research work is funded by the Social Sciences and Humanities Council of Canada.
 Annie hopes to use research to inform her practice as a school psychologist to continue to support families with children of all abilities.
 Her research supervisor is Dr. Jacqueline Specht.